projectcalico/calico/master/getting-started/docker/installation/manual.md

 ## Using "docker run"

-For more control over the Calico startup process, and to simplify binding startup to an init system, `calicoctl` can print the command it uses to launch `calico/node`.
+For more control over the {{site.prodname}} startup process, and to simplify binding startup to an init system, `calicoctl` can print the command it uses to launch `calico/node`.

-To print the command `calicoctl node run` uses to launch Calico on this host, run the command with the `--init-system` and `--dry-run` flags:
+To print the command `calicoctl node run` uses to launch {{site.prodname}} on this host, run the command with the `--init-system` and `--dry-run` flags:

 ```